Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 - Fixed the issue of returning an incorrect value for the "ClientdefinedData/ExpDt" field in Get Account Details-CDA API, which is being passed in Add Account-CDA API

 <!-- type: tab -->
+<p style="font-size: 24px; font-weight: bold;">What's New </p>
+Information is not available at the moment.
+Stay tuned for the updates.

 <!-- type: tab -->
 <p style="font-size: 24px; font-weight: bold;">Fixed </p>